About Student Teaching (EDUC 650/655 or MUEP 680/685)

 Lawrence students have three options for student teaching placements:

 (1) In and around the Fox Cities : Most students complete their student teaching within easy driving distance of Lawrence.
 This facilitates the university supervisor's visits to observe the student and the student's participation in the weekly seminar on campus.
 Students who are student teaching in the local area may live in campus housing (if they have not yet graduated), in a university-owned apartment (the "blue box" near the athletic fields), or in their own private apartment, often shared with another student teacher.
-Students who have already graduated normally qualify for a 13th term tuition waiver for student teaching, paying only a registration fee ($1204 in 2012-13).
+Students who have already graduated normally qualify for a 13th term tuition waiver for student teaching, paying only a registration fee of approximately $1,700.

 (2) In Chicago: Students who want to student teach in an urban setting can do so through Lawrence’s affiliations with the ACM Urban Education Program and with the Chicago Center Urban Teaching Practicum.
 Each program provides school placements, supervision, and a weekly seminar.
 They also provide housing with other student teachers in apartments in Chicago.
 Students who do their student teaching in Chicago must, like all student teachers, prepare a Final Teaching Portfolio and submit it to the Education Department or Music Education Department at Lawrence for approval.